acunha92/qpcR/README.md

 # qpcR
 Repository for the qpcR package.
+Work in progress.

+Code written by Alexander Cunha